A technology guide for future students

 - a retail store providing computing hardware, software, peripherals and supplies, advice and repair.

 With these tools, you can communicate via email with faculty and other students outside the classroom.
 Learn from other students in free training sessions.
 Use word processing, spreadsheets, databases, and Internet tools for class assignments and research.
 Buy the latest hardware and software at great prices.
 Schedule appointments and campus events with your personalized calendar.

 At UW-Madison, you’re never far from the Internet.
-Every University residence hall room has a network connection ready for your computer.
+Every University residence hall room has a network connection ready for your computer and wireless is available in all residence halls.
 DSL and cable modem services from private vendors offer additional options for network connections in private dorms and other residences.
 If you own a laptop with a wireless network card, use the campus wireless network to connect to the Internet.
 When you’re out and about on campus, stop at a general-access computing lab, computer kiosk, or checkout a laptop with wireless networking.

 My UW-Madison is your personal entry point to student and campus information at UW-Madison.
 It is an easy-to-use Web tool that you can “personalize” for quick access to the resources you need to meet your educational goals.
 It includes Web-based email and calendaring and access to the campus library catalog.
 You can view your course schedule and grades, add or drop classes, update your personal information and more.

 You gain access to My UW-Madison when you activate your unique NetID.
 When you log on, My UW-Madison recognizes who you are and presents your personalized information.
 You get secure access to content based on your NetID.